-- 1. Waubonsee Foundation scholarships, if eligible, are viewable in the Financial Aid portal and will apply to your student account after classes begin.
-You are responsible for the remaining balance, if anv. - 2.
+- 1. Waubonsee Foundation Scholarships, once awarded, will hold your course(s) and are viewable through Financial Aid awards. - 2.
 Waubonsee Gustafson and Athletic scholarships, if eligible, will apply to your student account the day after you register and will hold your classes.
-You are responsible for the remaining balance, if anv. - 3.
-Private scholarships payments must be received by the payment arrangement date to hold your classes.
+You are responsible for the remaining balance, if any.

+3. Private scholarships payments must be received by the payment arrangement date to hold your classes.
 You are responsible for the remaining balance, if any.